cjejung/Cleaning-Data-Coursework/CodeBook.md

 ## Description of the variables

-*subject* - identifies the subject who performed the activities.
+**subject** - identifies the subject who performed the activities.
 Its range is from 1 to 30.

-*activity* - identifies the activity performed by the subject for which the measurements have been taken. activity can be one of: WALKING, WALKING-UPSTAIRS, WALKING-DOWNSTAIRS, SITTING, STANDING or LAYING
+**activity** - identifies the activity performed by the subject for which the measurements have been taken. activity can be one of: WALKING, WALKING-UPSTAIRS, WALKING-DOWNSTAIRS, SITTING, STANDING or LAYING

-The remaining variables contain the average of the mean and standard deviation of each of the measurements taken during the experiments.
+The remaining 66 variables contain the average of the mean and standard deviation of each of the measurements taken during the experiments.

-For more information about the variables, please refer to the following website: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
+For more information about the variables and the experiments, please refer to the following website: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]

 ## Information on summary choices